Text: Konstantin Maier, Fotos: Daniel Fuchs

 Rüdiger and Stefan discovered their love of cycling at an early age.
 Both men have already notched up quite a few metres in altitude.
-Their experience in the saddle allows them to read the trails more effectively – in other words, the routes which have been especially set up for mountain bikes.
+Their experience in the saddle allows them to read the trails more effectively.
 "This is very different to just steaming over every obstacle with your full suspension and integral helmet, letting your bike absorb everything," Stefan adds.
 It wasn't long before their passion led them to their current vocation.
 "It was clear to both of us what we wanted: sturdy craftsmanship, sustainability, a regional focus and also quality design in step with the times."
 That's when they had their brainwave with the steel frame.

 At that point, the market for steel-framed mountain bikes was practically dead.
 Together, they tinker with plans, constructions and ideas.
 "With steel, you have this strong connection to craftsmanship; that creative moment in which a bike emerges from a few steel tubes with the application of some effort and skill.
 Everything is important, it's all about the tiniest details.
 Our customers are looking for a bike with some soul," Rüdiger explains.
 And their customers don't mind waiting.
 It's the little things that count in this case, such as how the brake cables are attached, whether the geometry suits the customer's body – these are all-important details.
 For the two frame-makers, the most wonderful moment of all is handing over the finished products.
 "The customer is involved from the very first welded seam," says Rüdiger.
 "It is often the case that others are on the way to church while I'm still polishing a bike in order to send the photos to the customer.
 We do occasionally get the feeling that we're utterly mad.
 Which we are – but in a good way!"

 'Classic steel frame construction - interpreted in a modern way.
 Honest and real craftsmanship.
-No attached brand image, no marketing- oriented superlatives.'
-Behind are Rüdoger Kupper and Stefan Lichtner from 'Tannenwald- Bikes'.
+No attached brand image, no marketing-oriented superlatives.'
+Rüdoger Kupper and Stefan Lichtner from 'Tannenwald- Bikes' are behind it.
 Their long experience in the bicycle business allows them to devote their full attention to the bikes of their small manufactory.